Nomadluap/circles/README.md

 - Supports extraction of geometric shapes from hexagon-tilings for repacking

 ##Building
-This program was built on Windows using QT5.4 **with OpenGL** for MSVC2013, 32 bit.
-This program may not compile on earlier compilers since it uses many C++11/14 features.
+This program was built and tested with QT 5.5.1 using the MINGW4.9.2 32-bit kit on Windows.
+Compilation shoudl also succeed with the msvc2013 kit, or any kit that supports C++14 features.

 Compatibility with other QT-compatible compilers is not guaranteed, but should work just fine.